 What’s the process?

 OCP updates are community-driven processes.
-We are working to engage residents, business owners, property owners and other stakeholders.
-A volunteer South Cariboo Area OCP Advisory Committee of area residents, business owners and Electoral Area Directors has been set up to help review materials, provide input on the Draft OCP, and to help keep their neighbours, friends and colleagues up-to-date on the project and collect their input.
+Throughout the OCP review, the CRD has been engaging with residents, business owners, property owners and other stakeholders.
+A volunteer Advisory Group of area residents, business owners and Electoral Area Directors has been set up to help review materials and provide input on the Draft OCP.

 How to be involved?